Best Work and Job Futures in Toronto

-As reported by Marketwire.com, data collected by the Toronto Board of Trade (est. 1845) found that at the end of 2007, the following companies employed more than 10,000 workers each.
-Altogether, Toronto supports over 150,000 businesses.
+As reported by Marketwire.com, data collected by the Toronto Board of Trade (est. 1845) found that at the end of 2022, the following companies employed the largest employee pools, well over 10,000 workers each.
+Toronto supports over 150,000 businesses.

 Canada Post Corporation - in the Central Region.

 University of Toronto - funded 1927 and research-oriented.

 BMO Financial Group

 RBC Financial Group

 The Great Atlantic & Pacific Canada Company - A&P groceries, other